kodecocodes/english-style-guide/README.md

 ## Other Style Guidelines

+**American vs. British English**
+Use American English in your articles.
+If you aren't sure if you're using the right version, you can refer to this [American to British dictionary](http://projectbritain.com/americanbritish/index.html), check a list of common [American vs. British idioms](http://www.lostinthepond.com/2013/02/british-english-vs-american-english_4388.html), or paste your text into a [British to American converter](https://www.infoenglish.net/british-to-american-english/).

 **Apple**
 Use the pronoun *it* to refer to Apple and any other company or organization; do not use *they*.